rajatgirotra/study/cpp/CPP_NEW/RValueReferences/4_README.txt

 a = std::move(b), we know that the object pointed by b is the one formerly pointed to by a.
 This resource should be destroyed.
 But when does that happen.
 Only when b goes out of scope, or when b is used in a target expression in which case the resource gets transferred again.
 So we are actually moving into a world on non-deterministic destruction.
-But this is OK as far as the d'tor does not have any side-effects.
+But this is OK as far as the d'tor does not have any side effects.
 But let say you have to release a lock in a d'tor.
 Then there is no way of predicting when the lock might get released.
-So remember, if your d'tor has any side-effects and you implement move semantics for your type, make sure you do any cleanup like releasing the lock or any other thing in your move functions.
+So remember, if your d'tor has any side effects, and you implement move semantics for your type, make sure you do any cleanup like releasing the lock or any other thing in your move functions.